Racing shell: Sliding rigger

 In April 1877 Michael Davis of Portland Maine applied for a patent for a sliding rigger/foot-board with fixed seat.

 In 1981, the German Peter-Michael Kolbe won the FISA World Championship using a sliding rigger.
-In August 1983 FISA banned the use of the sliding-rigger, presumably because it was thought to be more costly than sliding-seat boats.
+In August 1983 FISA banned the use of the sliding-rigger from official competitions, citing cost, complexity, and concerns over standardization.

 Boat classification

 There are a large number of different types of racing shells.
 They are classified using: